 We've split these apps into two sections to make it easier to find exactly what you're looking for – and do check the specs, because some of these apps are designed for iOS only.

-Best camera apps
+Best shooting apps

 The default camera app in your smartphone will get the job done, but will be missing many of the more advanced tools you need for creative photography.
-Here are our favorite smartphone camera apps right now.
+Here are our favorite smartphone apps right now.

 1. Camera+ 2